Save $58 in your first 30 days.

 FAQS

-Originals are a new class of intangible assets—like patents, trademarks, and copyrights—that protect unique ideas, creations, innovations, persona or other intangibles through a private contractual framework instead of government registration.
+Originals are a new class of intangible assets—like patents, trademarks, and copyrights—that protect old forms of IP plus unique ideas, creations, innovations, persona or other intangibles (that classic IP doesn’t yet fully protect) through a private contractual framework instead of government registration.
 They record ownership, provenance, and enforceable rights using the Originals Community Agreement.
 Originals community members agree to not unfairly use others’ valid and enforceable claimed original rights without permission.

 • Faster & cheaper – No government examination or years of waiting.